nus-cs2103/website-base/admin/faq-fragment.md

 **However, everyone is expected to contribute to the DG**, which means you should divide the DG-update work among team members.
 </div>
 <!-- =============================================================== -->
-<div id="faq-noEffectOnUml-Q">What if the features I added doesn't affect UML diagrams?</div>
+<div id="faq-noEffectOnUml-Q">What if the features I added don't affect UML diagrams?</div>
 <div id="faq-noEffectOnUml-A">

 * We expect all students to have _some_ experience working with DG UML diagrams, to verify that you are able to handle similar diagramming tools in the future.
-* If your code changes doesn't require changes to existing UML diagrams,
+* If your code changes don't require updates to existing UML diagrams or adding new diagrams,
   * you can document a 'proposed' feature or a design change that you might do in a future iteration, which gives you an opportunity to add some UML diagrams.
   * Also take a closer look at the features you added -- not needing changes to UML might (but not always) be a sign that the features you added didn't go deep enough.
 In the context of the tP, it is better to add one big feature, rather than add many small insignificant features.
 </div>